 To get the most from your course you will need access to your course a minimum of three times a week.

 Each online course is 12 weeks in length.
+They are facilitated by an instructor.
 Not all courses are offered every semester please refer to the course schedule to assist you in planning your course of studies.